 A simpler version uses a pattern of 3-5-3 for the syllables.

 The next time you get outside to explore nature, take your smart phone along and download the iNaturalist app.
 This app gives your child the opportunity to be a citizen scientist, which means professional scientists could use the information your child collects as part of their research.

 Features of the iNaturalist App

-Camera connection to take pictures of plants/animals and upload them.
-If you can’t identify them,
+- Camera connection to take pictures of plants/animals and upload them.
+If you can’t identify them, other users can help.